ajnelson/regxml_extractor/README.md

 The collective software in this project takes a disk image and outputs a set of RegXML files, one per hive extracted from the image.
 These hives' RegXML forms are also converted from RegXML to a SQLite database.

+## Tested environments

+This program has been tested in the following environments:

+* Fedora Core 16
+* Ubuntu 12.04

 ## Building `regxml_extractor`

 To build from the tarball: